emelonakos/Bloodpebble/README-thunderstore.md

 - `ReloadablePluginsFolder` [default `BepInEx/BloodpebblePlugins`]: The path to the directory where reloadable plugins should be searched.
 Relative to the game directory.
 - `EnableAutoReload` [default `true`]: Automatically reloads all plugins if any of the files get changed (added/removed/modified).
 - `AutoReloadDelaySeconds` [default: `2`]: Delay in seconds before auto reloading.
+- `LoadingStrategy` [default: `Basic`]: The strategy to use for reloading plugins.
+Choose which tradeoffs to make.

 **Client Options:**
 - The keybinding to reload is F6.
 Not currently configurable.